Endocrine surgeon with Mountain View Surgical Associates

 What advice do you have for someone needing endocrine surgery?

 Dr. Chan: If you need surgery, go to a surgeon who performs a high volume of endocrine surgery annually.
 The more experience a surgeon has, the greater your chances of a good outcome and recovery.
 My practice is focused on endocrine surgery and the latest techniques.
-Our operating rooms at The Medical Center of Aurora are equipped with the tools that enable the surgical team to successfully perform minimally invasive endocrine surgeries.
+Our operating rooms are equipped with the tools that enable the surgical team to successfully perform minimally invasive endocrine surgeries.

 Leave a Comment